glkfc/glkfc/README.md

 ## Hi there, I'm jfkk👋
 ![picture](./Snipaste_2024-07-20_23-49-37.png)
-A network security entry-level person from China.
+A network security entry-level student from China 😘.
 - 🔭 I’m currently studying for a master's degree at Nanjing University of Science and Technology.
 - 🌱 I’m currently learning JAVA and IOT SECURITY.
 - 📫 How to reach me: jfkk2331997024@gmail.com